hermit-os/uhyve/README.md

 ```

 ### Windows
-To build eduOS-rs you have to install a linker, [make](http://gnuwin32.sourceforge.net/packages/make.htm) and a [git client](https://git-scm.com/downloads).
-We tested the eduOS-rs with the linker from Visual Studio.
-Consequently, we suggest installing Visual Studio in addition to [make](http://gnuwin32.sourceforge.net/packages/make.htm) and [git](https://git-scm.com/downloads).

-Furthermore, the included hypervisor bases on the [Windows Hypervisor Platform](https://docs.microsoft.com/en-us/virtualization/api/) depending on Windows 10 (build 17134 or above) or Windows Server (1803 or above).
+On Windows, *uhyve* bases on the [Windows Hypervisor Platform](https://docs.microsoft.com/en-us/virtualization/api/) depending on Windows 10 (build 17134 or above) or Windows Server (1803 or above).
 Please activate this feature as *root* by using the following command on your system:

 ```sh